 We explore the delightful Beara Peninsula, stopping en route to marvel at the great collection of tree ferns at Derreen Gardens, the pretty painted town of Eyeries and Allihies with its incredible sea views.
-This afternoon we visit the bustling little town of Castletownbere before heading off for the spectacularly beautiful Healy Pass.
+In the afternoon we visit the bustling little town of Castletownbere before heading off for the spectacularly beautiful Healy Pass.

 Ring of Kerry

 A visit to Kerry wouldn’t be complete without this fascinating drive.
 Our scenic route begins with Portmagee and the Skellig ring for lovely views of Valentina Island and Skellig Islands.
 We then survey the dramatic Atlantic Ocean from Waterville, which takes its name from the Irish An Coireán, meaning "the crescent".
-Later we explore Derrynane House, former home of Irish politician and statesman, Daniel O'Connel and now an Irish National Monument.
+Later we explore Derrynane House, former home of Irish politician and statesman Daniel O'Connell, now an Irish National Monument.
 Our final stop is at Sneen, with its stunning Sculpture Park and Garden of the Senses.

 Killarney and Muckross House

-Bantry House, Glengarriff and Garinish Island
+Bantry House and Garinish Island (Ilnacullin)

 All transport relevant to the itinerary (hired minibus or local transport) is included in the price of your holiday, but for flexibility we do not include entrances, or optional cable car rides (allow £30 per person).